-The Division of Lands and Forests manages nearly 4,000,000 acres of land, located in almost every county of the state.
+The Division of Lands and Forests manages nearly five million acres of land, located in almost every county of the state.
 From the remote locations of the Adirondack and Catskill mountains to the rolling hills of the western parts of the state and the forested areas on Long Island, a wide range of hunting and trapping opportunities await the outdoor recreationist.

 Hunting and trapping are permitted in the Adirondack and Catskill Forest Preserves.

-State Forest (Reforestation Land)
+State Forest Lands

-Outside the Adirondacks and Catskills, reforestation areas are the most common type of state lands.
-Many recreational activities can be pursued on reforestation areas, including hunting and trapping.
-Reforestation areas are marked with signs saying “State Forest.”
+Outside the Adirondacks and Catskills, State Forest lands are the most common type of state lands.
+Many recreational activities can be pursued on these lands, including hunting and trapping.

 Remember, it is unlawful to: